 For instance, the Percheron pioneer Zacharie Cloutier, an ancestor of most of the celebrities mentioned before, who was born in Mortagne-au-Perche.

 As strange as it may seem, there is nothing exceptional about those family ties.
-As the Percheron pioneers were among the very first French emigrants to settle in New France, most of North Americans with French-Canadian ancestry have Percheron blood and are more or less related.
+As the Percheron pioneers were among the very first French settlers to arrive in what was then known as New France, most of North Americans with French-Canadian ancestry have Percheron blood and are more or less related.

 |Pioneers||Baptism year||Baptism (or birth) place||Emigration year||Death year||Death place|

 |Beauvais Jacques dit Saint-James||1623||Igé||1652||1691||Montréal|